artipie/artipie/.wiki/Configuration-Repository.md

 ```
 `type` specifies the type of the repository (all supported types are listed below) and `storage`
 [configures](./Configuration-Storage.md) a storage to store repository data.
 [Permissions section](./Configuration-Repository Permissions.md)
 allows to provide upload or download access for users and groups.

+> **Warning**
-Name of the repository configuration file is
-the name of the repository.
+> Name of the repository configuration file is the name of the repository.

 For now Artipie supports the following repository types: